(en español aquí)

 Kelly digitized the white coloured areas, as if they were actual observations.
 And Walsh et al. 2016 still use the white coloured areas as a valid data source.

 Obviously, the use of estimates or guesses that are not based on actual observations leads to higher uncertainties on the results.
-In additon, when there are alternative sources, it is clear that the white coloured areas are often plainly wrong.
-For example, the following figure shows a comparison between the DMI chart for August 1952 and the available AARI charts for the same month (based on actual observations):
+In addition, when there are alternative sources, it is clear that the white coloured areas are often plainly wrong.
+For example, the following figure shows a comparison between the DMI chart for August 1952 and the available AARI charts for the same month (the latter ones are based on actual observations):

 We can see the open water (blue) along the Siberian seas, whereas according to the DMI chart the whole Siberian Arctic is white.
 Therefore, the white coloured area should be taken as an area without data, instead of an ice covered area.